detecc/detecctor-v2/docs/service/plugin/plugins.md

 		// The execute method must return Payload array ready to be sent to the clients.
 		Execute(args ...string) ([]payload.Payload, error)

-		// GetMetadata returns the metadata about the plugin.
+		// GetMetadata returns the metadata about the cmd.
 		GetMetadata() Metadata
 	}

-	// Metadata is used to determine the role of a plugin registered in the PluginManager.
+	// Metadata is used to determine the role of a cmd registered in the PluginManager.
 	Metadata struct {

-		// The Type of the plugin will determine the behaviour of the server and execution of the plugin(s).
+		// The Type of the cmd will determine the behaviour of the server and execution of the cmd(s).
 		Type string

-		// The Middleware list is used to determine, if the plugin has any middleware to execute.
+		// The Middleware list is used to determine, if the cmd has any middleware to execute.
-		// Will be skipped if the plugin itself is registered as middleware.
+		// Will be skipped if the cmd itself is registered as middleware.
 		Middleware []string
 	}
 )